johnvenkiah/CI_PP5_John_Venkiah/README.md

 ### Feature 11: The Wishlist

-Users can also add products to their Wishlist, if they do not wish to purchase items straight away.
+Users can add products to their Wishlist, if they do not wish to purchase items straight away.
 This is located at the top of the My StepUp page.
 The products will remain in the users Wishlist until they have purchased the item or removed it from the list.
+Check image above for desktop view.

 <details>
-    <summary>View More Images Here</summary>
+    <summary>View Images Here</summary>

 ---